Ethics, Compliance and Audit Services

 - Certain Personnel Matters

-It is the policy of the University of California to maintain an independent and objective internal audit function to provide the regents, president, and campus chancellors with information and assurance on the governance, risk management and internal control processes of the university.
-Further, it is the policy of the university to provide the resources necessary to enable Internal Audit to achieve its mission and discharge its responsibilities under its charter.
-Internal Audit is established by the regents, and its responsibilities are defined by the Regents' Committee on Compliance and Audit as part of their oversight function.
+It is the policy of the University of California (UC) to maintain an independent and objective internal audit function to provide the Regents, President, campus Chancellors and Laboratory Director with information and assurance on the governance, risk management and internal control processes of the University.
+Further, it is the policy of the University to provide the resources necessary to enable Internal Audit (IA) to achieve its mission and discharge its responsibilities under its charter.
+Internal Audit is established by the Regents, and its responsibilities are defined by the Regents' Committee on Compliance and Audit as part of their oversight function.

 UC Internal Audit will be a universally recognized knowledgeable, collaborative and trusted resource on governance, risk management and control.

-IA is authorized to have full, free and unrestricted access to information it deems necessary to perform audit, consulting/advisory services, and investigation projects and ongoing risk assessment activities, including, but not limited to, records, computer files, property, and personnel of the university in accordance with the authority granted by approval of this charter and subject to applicable university policy and federal and state statutes.
+IA is authorized to have full, free and unrestricted access to information it deems necessary to perform audit, consulting/advisory services, and investigation projects and ongoing risk assessment activities, including, but not limited to, records, computer files, information systems, databases, property, and personnel of the University in accordance with the authority granted by approval of this charter and federal and state statutes.
 Except where limited by law, the work of IA is unrestricted.
 IA is free to review and evaluate all policies, procedures, and practices for any university activity, program, or function on behalf of the Board of Regents.

-In performing the audit function, IA has no direct responsibility for, nor authority over any of the activities reviewed.
-The internal audit review and approval process does not in any way relieve other persons in the organization of the responsibilities assigned to them.
+In performing the audit function, IA has no direct responsibility for, nor authority over, any of the activities reviewed.
+The IA review process does not in any way relieve other persons in the organization of the responsibilities assigned to them.

 To permit the rendering of impartial and unbiased judgment essential to the proper conduct of audits, internal auditors will be independent of the activities they audit.
 This independence is based primarily upon organizational status and objectivity and is required by external industry standards.

-Campus/Laboratory Internal Audit Directors (IADs) report administratively to the Chancellor/Laboratory Director (or designate) and directly to the Regents' Committee on Compliance and Audit through the CCAO.
-IADs have direct access to the CCAO and to the president or the Regents' Committee on Compliance and Audit as circumstances warrant.
+Campus/Laboratory Internal Audit Directors (IADs) report administratively to the Chancellor/Laboratory Director and directly to the Regents' Committee on Compliance and Audit through the CCAO.
+IADs have direct access to the CCAO and to the President or the Regents' Committee on Compliance and Audit as circumstances warrant.

-Campus IADs will report periodically to the campus compliance oversight/audit committees on the adequacy and effectiveness of the organization’s processes for controlling its activities and managing its risks in the areas set forth under the mission and scope of work; the status of the annual audit plan, and the sufficiency of audit resources.
-The local audit functions will coordinate with and provide oversight of other control and monitoring functions involved in governance such as risk management, compliance, security, legal, ethics, environmental health & safety, external audit, etc.
+Campus/Laboratory IADs will report periodically to campus compliance oversight/audit committees on the adequacy and effectiveness of the organization’s processes for controlling its activities and managing its risks in the areas set forth under the mission and scope of work, the status of the annual audit plan, and the sufficiency of audit resources.
+Local audit functions will coordinate with and provide oversight of other control and monitoring functions involved in governance, such as risk management, compliance, security, legal, ethics, environmental health and safety, external audit, etc.